SDEPro/Headlines/README.md

 - GET /headlines/<DATE_STRING> will return all headlines whose publication date matches <DATE_STRING> and employees who match on location of interest.

 ## Installation and Configuration
 Set your environment variables as defined below.
-Headlines expects these variables to live in a ```.env``` file in the main Headlines directory.
+Create a ```.env``` file in the main Headlines directory.
+Add environment variables as described below.

 From within the main Headlines directory simply run
 ```javascript